jessiejzhou/cpv_repo/R/README-R_files.md

 # To run the scripts:

-Download R and RStudio [here](https://posit.co/download/rstudio-desktop/).
+Install R and RStudio [here](https://posit.co/download/rstudio-desktop/).
 Then you should be able to open and edit files.

 # Master